xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 > Get the controller error and warn code
 >
 > :param show: show the detail info if True
-> :param lang: show language, en/cn, degault is en, only available if show is True
+> :param lang: show language, en/cn, default is en, only available if show is True
 > :return: tuple((code, [error_code, warn_code])), only when code is 0, the returned result is correct.
 > &ensp;&ensp;&ensp;&ensp;code: See the [API Code Documentation](./xarm_api_code.md#api-code) for details.
 > &ensp;&ensp;&ensp;&ensp;error_code: See the [Controller Error Code Documentation](./xarm_api_code.md#controller-error-code) for details.